matbloch/wp_db_connector/readme.md

 - have fun

 # Upcomming Features
-- Generate DBTable class from constructor
+- Generate static DBTable class from constructor
+- Extend Validator inline by static validation and sanitation methods

 # Installation